 I imagine you are ready for some relief and a change.
 You suspect a partner could be helpful even though it feels more natural to do things by yourself.
 I understand that mindset.
-Therapy with me offers you a non-judgmental place to explore your history, current situation, and goals for the future.
+Therapy with me offers you a non-judgmental place to explore your past, present, and goals for the future.

 A Little About Me

 Logistics & Getting in Touch

-The office is at the District at Chamblee.
-I’m a Licensed Master Social Worker (LMSW) practicing under the supervision of Darrin Bronfman, LCSW.
-I work with individuals and couples aged 18 and up.
+The office is at the District at Chamblee near Mercer University.
+I’m a Licensed Clinical Social Worker (LCSW) and I work with individuals and couples aged 18 and up.